-Recall Eq.(13) transforming a product of cos into a product of exp, apparently including diagonal (i = j) terms on the rhs, but not including them on the rhs.
-Although this should be much incorrect indeed on rigorous grounds, let it be recalled
+Recall Eq.
+(13) transforming a product of cosines into a product of exponentials, apparently including diagonal (i = j)terms on the right-hand side, but not including them on the right-hand side.
+Although this should be much incorrect indeed on rigorous grounds, let it be recalled that to leading order in N. Therefore,